The Evolution of Money VII “The Force in Dormancy”

 Renowned economist Nouriel Roubini still believes that all cryptocurrencies, including Bitcoin, will lose their value and cause a lot of suffering to the global economy largely because of the cryptocurrency paradox.
 However, with more and more wallet owners using their cryptocurrencies to make and receive payments, there is no reason to fear Bitcoin, Ether, or any other major cryptocurrency will fail due to minimal usage.
 Investors no longer need to be persuaded to actively use their assets and most have it to store value rather than speculate that its value increases at a near future date.

-The centralization risk problem of crypto
+Evolution of Money VII: The centralization risk problem of crypto

 The problem of centralized cryptocurrency mining